Campaign ideas and inspiration

 Organise a Clean Air Cafe

-Clean Air Cafés are public events trialled by a few groups in London, but they can work anywhere.
+Clean Air Cafés are public events trialled by a few local groups, but they can work anywhere.

 They’re a new way of bringing people together to talk about air pollution at a local level.
 It’s up to you exactly what format and style your Café takes - here are some ideas to get you thinking about it.